Love Island: Last year’s winners and all previous champions - NewsBreak

 Love Island: Last year’s winners and all previous champions

-Love Island is sliding back into our lives, having missed a year due to the Covid pandemic.
+Love Island is sliding back into our lives, for its second season to be filmed during the pandemic.

-ITV has already announced the roster of telegenic contestants who are looking for love in the sun-bleached villa, with this year’s stars including a semi-pro footballer and a civil servant
+ITV has recently announced the roster of telegenic contestants who are looking for love in the sun-bleached villa, with this year’s stars including the daughter of an England footballer and the show’s first ever deaf contestant

-Previous winners of the series have included Jack Fincham , who recently filmed a Q&A with The Independent in which he answered reader’s questions about the reality behind the hit ITV2 series.
+Previous winners of the series have included Jack Fincham , who filmed a Q&A with The Independent last year in which he answered reader’s questions about the reality behind the hit ITV2 series.

 Here’s a reminder of all the winners from previous series of Love Island ...